Advanced Learners and Technology Integration

 Maker Spaces - The Rusch Think lab continues to have activities available to classes and during recess times.
 Other maker space challenges have become part of the Technology curriculum which include inventions and robotics.
 Any of the materials can be checked out by teachers.

-Google Expeditions - Virtual field trips are part of the third grade technology curriculum.
-Teachers continue to check out our set of phones and goggles when an expedition matches their curriculum.
+Google Expeditions - Virtual field trips were expanded from third grade to fourth and fifth grade curriculum.
+Teachers continue to check out our NEW set of phones and goggles when an expedition matches their curriculum.
 Students love using this technology!

-BreakoutEDU Boxes - A BreakoutEDU activity was scheduled for every student in grades 3-5 this year as part of the technology curriculum.
+BreakoutEDU Boxes - We added a second BreakoutEDU activity for each class in grades 3-5 this year as part of the technology curriculum.
 Students look forward to solving the clues and are becoming better at critical thinking and working together.
+Several 2nd grade classrooms also had the experience.

 More photos and videos can be seen on the "Projects and Events" link at the top of the page.